kamilkisiela/graphql-inspector/website/docs/products/github.md

 ### Detection of changes

 By default, GraphQL Inspector fails the Pull Request when it detects some breaking changes.

-To force a successful check just set `failOnBreaking` to `false`.
+To force a successful check just set `failOnBreaking` to `false` or apply the [`approved-breaking-change` label](#approved-breaking-change-label).

 ### Using GraphQL Endpoint